 The Three-Ledger Methodology

-An implementation methodology for industrial operational data substrates: append-only ledgers, methodology-versioned derivations, and attested exports.
+An implementation methodology for industrial operational data substrates: ledgers that only append, derivations versioned by methodology, and exports attested cryptographically.

 1. Executive summary

 This methodology defines an industrial operational data substrate built on three commitments.
-The first commitment is append-only ledgers: every observation, every derived value, and every administrative act is written once and never rewritten; corrections are new entries that reference the entries they correct.
-The second commitment is methodology-versioned derivations: derived values (allocations, accruals, reconciliations, KPI rollups) are computed under an explicitly versioned methodology specification, and a new version of that specification produces a parallel track of derivations alongside the old one — the historical track is never overwritten.
-The third commitment is attested exports: every export of operational or derived data carries a verification artifact that the recipient can validate independently of the platform that produced it.
+The first commitment is ledgers that only append: every observation, every derived value, and every administrative act is written once and never rewritten.
+Corrections are new entries that reference the entries they correct.
+The second commitment is derivations versioned by methodology: derived values like allocations, accruals, reconciliations, and KPI rollups are computed under an explicitly versioned methodology specification, and a new version of that specification produces a parallel track of derivations alongside the old one.
+The historical track is never overwritten.
+The third commitment is exports attested cryptographically: every export of operational or derived data carries a verification artifact that the recipient can validate independently of the platform that produced it.

-The substrate runs in a two-tier topology.
-A field tier sits on the operating site and consists of an intelligent on-site software agent running on a dedicated hardware kit; that agent decodes site protocols, preserves provenance at the moment of capture, and continues operating during cloud disconnection.
-A cloud tier holds the ledgers, the cryptographic notary, the long-term archive, the exchange surface for downstream consumers, the identity registry, and the conflict-resolution machinery.
-The two tiers communicate over a transport-agnostic application protocol carried on whatever physical link the site provides.
+The substrate runs in a topology of two tiers.
+A field tier sits on the operating site and consists of an intelligent software agent on site, running on a dedicated hardware kit; that agent decodes site protocols, preserves provenance at the moment of capture, and continues operating during cloud disconnection.
+A cloud tier holds the ledgers, the cryptographic notary, the long-term archive, the exchange surface for downstream consumers, the identity registry, and the machinery for conflict resolution.
+The two tiers communicate over an application protocol agnostic of the transport, carried on whatever physical link the site provides.

 2. The problem